 - If you are asked not to get up without assistance, please refrain from doing so.
 This is for your protection.

-- If you are allowed to get out of bed and walk on your own without assistance, make sure there is a light on where you are and where you are going.
+- If you don't require assistance to get of out bed, make sure there is a light on where you are and where you are going.

 - Ask for help when using the bathroom, getting up or walking around the unit, especially if you are not feeling well.